-Körözött - a very simple Hungarian bread spread or dip with feta, cottage cheese, caraway seeds and paprika.
+Körözött - a simple Hungarian appetizer or dip with feta, cottage cheese, caraway seeds and paprika.

-This Hungarian Dip or Spread with Feta, Paprika and Caraway Seeds is normally made with typical Hungarian sheep cheese.
-However, since I am not able to buy that here, I have seen many recipes using feta, quark or cottage cheese to replace those missing products.
+- Hungarian dip is normally made with typical Hungarian sheep cheese.
+However, since I am not able to buy that here, I have seen many recipes using feta, quark, or cottage cheese to replace those missing products.

 - ½ teaspoon sweet paprika powder or more to taste

-Give the feta and the cottage cheese to a bowl and mash roughly with a fork.
+- Place the feta and cottage cheese into a bowl and roughly mash with a fork.

-Grind the caraway seeds roughly with a mortar and pestle or in a small grinding machine.
+- Grind the caraway seeds roughly with a mortar and pestle or in a small grinding machine.
 Add it to the cheese together with the paprika.
-If using already ground caraway seeds, start with a lot less – only a pinch – and add more after tasting the mixture.